eliaf2/ScribaLLM/documentation.md

 ## Docker services
 The `run` script builds two docker images:
-- `scriballm-api` for the layout detection server.
+- `scriballm-api` for the layout detection server;
-- `scriballm-frontend` for the streamlit server and AI agent functionalities;
+- `scriballm-frontend` for the streamlit server and AI agent functionalities.

-By default, without any flags, the `run` script compiles the `docker-compose.yaml` file, which builds the repository by cloning it from github.
+By default, without any flags, the `run` script compiles the `docker-compose.yaml` file, which builds the repository by cloning it from [Github](https://github.com/eliaf2/ScribaLLM).
 If the `-dev` flag is invoked, then the `docker-compose.dev.yaml` is compiled and the local repository is built.
 This sets up the following volumes:
 - The `/app` volume within the `frontend` container is mounted with `read-only` permission .
 - The `/api` volume within the `api` container is mounted with `read-only` permission.